 Before joining Edelson PC, Eli served as a law clerk to the Honorable Rebecca Pallmeyer of the Northern District of Illinois.
 Eli has also worked as a Skadden Fellow at Legal Aid Chicago, Cook County’s federally-funded legal aid provider.
 There, Eli represented low-income tenants in affirmative litigation against their landlords to remedy dangerous housing conditions.

 Eli received his J.D. magna cum laude from Harvard Law School, where he was an Executive Editor on the Harvard Law and Policy Review and a research assistant to Professor Vicki C. Jackson.

 Awards and Honors:

-- Recognized as a 2019 Illinois Rising Star by Super Lawyers.
+- Recognized as an Illinois Rising Star by Super Lawyers, 2019-2022

 - Awarded an Equal Justice America Fellowship in 2012 and Vorenberg Equal Justice Summer Fellowship in 2013 to fund public interest positions.

 - Awarded a Skadden Fellowship by the Skadden Fellowship Foundation, 2014.

 - Guest Lecturer in the Northwestern University Pritzker School of Law’s Clinic Practice: Civil Litigation Course, 2015 and 2016.

 - Presenter, The Remote Courtroom in the Time of COVID, Illinois State Bar Association & Illinois Judges’ Association (Dec.
 11, 2020).

 - Presenter, Standing, Statutory Violations, and “Intangible Harm”: The Illinois Biometric Information Privacy Act and Beyond, Celesq (May 5, 2019).